orbeon/orbeon-forms-doc/installation/logging.md

 </appender>
 ```

-You can change this by modifying the `File` parameter:
+You can change this by modifying the `File` parameter and set an _absolute file path_ to the log file:

 ```xml
 <appender name="SingleFileAppender" class="org.apache.log4j.FileAppender">